jedzme/jedexam/README.md

 2. Deploy _\jedexam\target\_**jedexam.war** in in Tomcat
 3. Access ```http://localhost:8080/jedexam```

-###The application has been tested using the following environment details:
+###The application has been tested using the following environment details
-  1 Google Chrome web browser Version 52.0.2743.116 m (64-bit)
+1. Google Chrome web browser Version 52.0.2743.116 m (64-bit)
 2. Postgresql 9.5
 3. Apache Tomcat 7

 ###The application is built using the following technologies:
   * [Spring Web MVC](http://docs.spring.io/spring/docs/current/spring-framework-reference/html/mvc.html)